Need a quote or got an urgent question? We'll call or text back ASAP!

 1. Your engine cranks but doesn't start.
 If your engine cranks or turns over when you turn the key, but it won't start, the battery is probably the culprit.
 It could be the starter, but probably not.
 Even if an ammeter (a device that measures the voltage in the battery) says the battery is good, it can still be a few volts short to start your vehicle efficiently.

-2. There is no power at all to start the motor and lights don’t come on.
+2. There is no power at all to start the motor, and the lights don’t come on.
 This is a major sign that the battery is faulty.
 It could be a combination problem with the alternator not charging the battery.

 3. Intermittent starting problems.
 The engine may start one day, but not the next day.
 There are two issues to consider--the battery terminals are loose, broken, corroded, or calcified, or you have something drawing electrical power from the battery even when the key is out of the ignition.